justynroberts/gcloud-node-executor/README.md

   2. `make build`
   3. The plugin will be available to the build/zip directory.

-Copy this to the libext directory or use the UI to import
+Copy this to the libext directory eg (/var/lib/rundeck/libext) or use the UI to import

 - A server restart will make the plugin available.
 - Plugin will exist at a server or project level under Project settings > Default Configuration > Default Node executor